tigr0w/Idov31_idov31.github.io/_posts/2022-07-14-lord-of-the-ring0-p1.md

 If you tried to copy & paste and run the code above, you might have noticed that it's not working.

-By default, windows does not allow to load self-signed drivers, and surely not unsigned drivers, this was created to make sure that a user won't load a malicious driver and by that give to an attacker even more pesistence and privileges on the attacked machine.
+By default, windows does not allow to load self-signed drivers, and surely not unsigned drivers, this was created to make sure that a user won't load a malicious driver and by that give to an attacker even more persistence and privileges on the attacked machine.

 Luckily, there is a way to bypass this restriction for testing purposes, to do this run the following command from an elevated cmd: